AguaClara/Fluoride-Auto/FluorideReportSp18.md

 ####*Floc Blankets*
-Floc blankets develop when vertical flow sedimentation tanks form a fluidized bed of particles like the one in Figure 1 below that then facilitates particle removal by “increasing particle-particle interactions that lead to flocculation and filtration occurring in the floc blanket” [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).
+Floc blankets develop when vertical flow sedimentation tanks form a fluidized bed of particles like the one in the figure below that then facilitates particle removal by “increasing particle-particle interactions that lead to flocculation and filtration occurring in the floc blanket” [(Hurst, 2010)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.849.6127&rep=rep1&type=pdf).

 <div style = "text-align:center">
 <img